 Why These Factual Errors Matter

 I also notice that Ehrman ignores a larger category of historians: historicity agnostics.
 He insists no historians of Christianity with professorships in the history of Christianity exist who doubt the historicity of Jesus, but I happen to know of at least one: Arthur Droge, professor of early Christianity at UCSD.
 At the Amherst conference in 2008 Droge said publicly that he had no idea whether there was a real Jesus, and gave a presentation using Ned Ludd as an example of a quickly historicized fictional person, around whom a whole movement grew, which Droge argued demonstrated that we could not be confident the same thing hadn’t happened to Jesus.
 Here we have someone who meets all of Ehrman’s hyper-specific requirements, yet who does not share Ehrman’s certitude about the historicity of Jesus.
 I suspect there are many more like him.
 Droge simply hasn’t published on this.
 How many other scholars are there out there, who likewise have not published an opinion in the matter, but nevertheless are far more skeptical than Ehrman?
+[There are at least seven now he should be counting–ed.]

 At any rate, competence to argue a case on this issue cannot be decided by precisely what degrees one has (whether they are in “ancient history” or “ancient Judaism” or “classics,” or as he desires, “Christianity” specifically), or where one works (whether someone holds a professorship is wholly irrelevant).
 No. This will be decided by the quality and informedness of one’s work.
 And on that score I would ask that Ehrman’s Did Jesus Exist? be compared with my latest on the same subject, Proving History.
 Just compare the extent and content of our endnotes alone, much less the way we argue, the difference in our attention to method and its logical soundness, the diverse range of scholarship we cite.
 Even my book Not the Impossible Faith is superior on all these measures, and it was a deliberately colloquial book designed to be entertaining.
 Both undoubtedly have occasional errors (as all scholarly work does)–but I doubt anything even remotely like what I have documented above (in degree, quantity, and cruciality).